sapphirepp/sapphirepp/examples/scattering/README.md

 @snippet{lineno} examples/scattering/config.h Var vfp flags

-To define the initial values, we use the class `Function` provided by `deal.II`.
+To define the initial values, we use the class @dealref{Function} provided by
-We define our own class `InitialValueFunction` functions that inherits all properties of the parent class `Function`.
-Keeping the style of `deal.II`, we keep the dimension as a template parameter (even so it is at the moment defined by the compile time variable `dimension`).
+@dealii.
+We define our own class `InitialValueFunction` functions that inherits all properties of the parent class @dealref{Function}.
+Keeping the style of
+@dealii, we keep the dimension as a template parameter (even so it is at the moment defined by the compile time variable `dimension`).

 As we have seen before, the inital condition depends on only one parameter, `f0`.
 But in this example, we will extend the scope of this function, by using